 campaignKey).
 However, you can also add other B2B Source fields to the schema by using custom field groups if you require more than the default components.

-Currently, only many-to-one relationships can be defined from a source schema to a destination schema.
+Currently, only many-to-one and one-to-one relationships can be defined from a source schema to a reference schema.
 For one-to-many relationships, you must define the relationship field in the schema that represents the “many”.